What is the application process like and how long does it take?

 Can Outward Bound accommodate my food allergy?

 Yes, the Voyageur Outward Bound School can accommodate most food allergies.
-We put a lot of energy into creating menu plans that work for people with a variety of food allergies or preferences, including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
-We’re even able to accommodate students with severe peanut allergies.
+We put a lot of energy into creating menu plans that work for people with a variety of food allergies, including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
 In some cases we may ask students to provide some of their own food supplements.

 Does Voyageur Outward Bound School provide scholarships and/or payment plans?